Feelings Chart for Kids – What Is It and How to Use It

 One may choose different designs and difficulty levels (for different ages).
 When done, print the emotions chart pdf that you like.
 Some posters are black and white so that children can practice coloring feelings.
 But looking at the emotion faces chart is not enough.
 It is better to use it as a game tool.

 - What Do I Feel?
-Begin each morning by checking the emotions of your child.
-Offer to look at the chart and then tell what emotion is as his own at the moment.
-Then ask a kid what that emotion means.
+Begin each morning by checking your child’s emotions.
+Offer to look at the chart and then tell him his own emotion.
+Then, ask a kid what that emotion means.
 It is a very good family bonding activity that helps to establish trust between you and your children.

 - Puzzle it out.
 Start a game, the task of which is to guess the emotions passers-by have.
 By the way, it is a good activity when in a traffic jam.
 Remind a child to explain his position.